Fitch Affirms South African Banks

 potential support

-The SRs of Absa, Absa Bank, Nedbank and Nedbank Group would be
+The SRs of Absa Bank, BAGL, Nedbank and Nedbank Group would be

 sensitive to a